brodieaustin/avalon-novel/index.markdown

 The man cut her off, "To trick me into thinking you were a respectable house maid who take her earnings to extend the life of an incarcerated criminal?"
 Tara's face must have expressed a mixture of rage and terror at the same time.
 The man interjected, "There's no need for that look.
 I'm a man of the world, a simple man, but a man of the world.
 I've seen much of how the world works, the parts it wants you to see and the parts it doesn't.
 If you're punctual and do your duty, you may have the job and use the earnings for whatever you wish.
 I suppose you can read.
 You speak like someone who can read."

 Again, she hesitated to be too forthcoming, having learned early on that it was better to conceal any refinement, education.
-After their time in the penal colony, it hadn't been too hard.
+After their time in the prison, it hadn't been too hard.
 Much of the sheen of her past life had been rubbed away by worry and toil.
 "I can read."
+She paused then ventured, "And write as well."

+"Well your writing won't be of much help to me, but it's useful that you can read.."
 He dipped the tip of his pen in a small jar of ink and scribbled out several lines then handed her the paper.
 "That is your list of duties.
 I expect you to be here twice a week in the morning.
 I wake early and leave early.
 If you're not prompt, then you'll create confusion and delay and I won't like that.
+I will let you inside.
+If there are updated instructions, I will leave them written out.
 Understood?"

-"Yes, I understood."
+"Yes, I understand."

 "Very well.
 Then you are hired.
 I will see you in two days times."

 "Very promptly and on time."

 "I should hope so for your father's sake."

-She turned to leave.
-The man stood up to show her to the door her.
-He reached into a small pocket in his waistcoat and retrived a few coins to press into her hand.
+She knew that she was supposed to turn to leave, but stood in place, trying to muster up the courage to ask for a small advance.
+Whether because he anticipated the question or was ready for her to leave, the man stood up and reached into a small pocket in his waistcoat and retrived a few coins to press into her hand.
 She felt a rush of gratitude and moved to say thank you, but he stopped her.
 "Consider this an advance against future earnings.
 You'll work for that, don't you forget."

+He showed her to the door and promptly closed it behind her.
 Tara went downstairs and exited onto the dusty street.
 She stopped, looking around, and heard someone call out to her, "So, did you get the job?"
 A woman stepped out of the shadowy doorway where she had been waiting.
 Together they turned to walk down the plank sidewalks.
 The woman was several years older than Tara, but had been worn down much more by life.
 Her clothes were generally in worse condition.
 She had a slight crook in her neck and already wiry streaks of gray appeared in her hair.

 Tara held out her first, clenched tighly around the coins.
 The weight of them in her hand felt strange, almost out of place, but that weight also brough a sense of comfort.
 She opened the fist and showed the woman the money.
 The woman spun around and clapped.
 "I knew you could do it!"
 She reached to pick one of the coins, a smaller rust colored one.